The All-In Podcast

 “"The model was huge and very expensive to serve, something like 10 or 20 times the token cost of say Opus."”

-“"by holding it back, they create this impression of scarcity and altruism, and it turns into this gigantic marketing event for their product."”
+“"By holding it back, they create this impression of scarcity and altruism, and it turns into this gigantic marketing event for their product."”

-“"it's looking more and more like Anthropic could not have offered that model commercially anyway because it was just too big and expensive."”
+“"It's looking more and more like Anthropic could not have offered that model commercially anyway because it was just too big and expensive."”

 Listen to Full Episode